Skip to main content

 What do the changes mean for my learning?

 It is business as usual - you'll be able to complete your programme of study through your current provider.
-Support services and processes will also stay the same for you.
-This is regardless of whether your provider is remaining within NZIST or transitioning out on 1 January 2026.
+Support services and processes will also stay the same for you through 2026 and when your provider exits NZIST on 1 January 2027.

 How do I re-enrol or enrol?

-You can still enrol in another course if you wish, including courses that last more than one year.
+You can still enrol in courses , including courses that last more than one year.
 Whether you're a domestic or international learner, just talk with your provider for information or advice.
-This includes new learners wanting to participate in vocational education or training in 2026.
+This includes new learners wanting to participate in vocational education or training in 2027.

 You can find our learning providers here: Our network